Using the Venture Studio Model at Your University: A Guide

 "There are Rembrandts in the attic [at schools] all around the world who have done work that is capable of being commercialized," Joshua Gans, the Skoll Chair of Technical Innovation and Entrepreneurship and Professor of Strategic Management at University of Toronto, told Wired.

-The key to getting your institution's venture studio model off the ground, though, isn't solely about working with the right in-house team and external stakeholders.
+The key to getting your venture studio model off the ground, though, isn't solely about working with the right in-house team and external stakeholders.

 Why leading universities are now embracing the venture studio model